Green Data Summit 2026 Meeting Ireland’s data centre growth sustainably Friday 23 January 2026 ∙ The Gibson Hotel, Dublin Register now

 Codema

-Full programme comming soon
+Full programme coming soon

 Key themes of the Summit include:

-• Current energy use in data centres in Ireland;
+• Overview of data centres in Ireland;

 • Outlook for energy demand from data centres to 2030 and beyond;

-• Role of indigenous renewable energy sources;
+• Role of indigenous renewable energy sources, including renewable gases;

 • Future electricity grid development;